guanhuac/MDS-project/README.md

 ## Installation

-You can install the development version of `MDSMClust` directly from GitHub or manually:
+You can install the package `MDSMClust` directly from GitHub or manually:

 ```r
 ############################################################